google/mangle/readthedocs/datalog.md

 A rule describes how to obtain new facts from existing ones.
 Before we look at rules that have premises, we need to understand matching.

-Predicates can also be applied to variables like `X`.
+Predicates can also be applied to variables like `X` or `Name`.
 Variables act as placeholders for data.
+When the arguments of a predicate can contain variables in addition to constants, we call the expression an *atom*.
+Every fact is an atom, but there are atoms that are not facts (because they contain at least one variable).

-A predicate expression that contains variables is called an atom.
-A known fact *matches* an atom when there is a way to assign values to the atom's variables that make the atom and the fact equal.
+A fact *matches* an atom when there is a way to assign values to the atom's variables that make the atom and the fact equal.

-For example, the fact `volunteer(3, "Alyssa P. Hacker", /software_development)` matches the atom `volunteer(1, "Aisha Salehi", X)` because we can set `X` to `/software_development`.
-The other facts above do not match, since the ID and Name arguments are different.
+For example, the fact `volunteer(3, "Alyssa P. Hacker", /software_development)` matches the atom `volunteer(3, Name, Skill)` because we can set `Name` to `"Alyssa P. Hacker"` and `Skill` to `/software_development` to make the fact and atom equal.
+The other facts above do not match, since the first position (which would be the ID column in the table) has a different value.
+It is often useful to pick descriptive variables names and use them like column names.
+When the name is not needed (we want to match any value), we can use `_`.

 Now we can define a proper rule.
-Let's define one that picks everyone who has the `/teaching` skill:
+Let's find everyone who has the `/teaching`
+skill:

 ```
 teacher(ID, Name) ⟸ volunteer(ID, Name, /teaching).